Anthony Daniels: 2005–2015: Tours, commercials and new film

-2015-2019: Star Wars sequel trilogy
+2015–2019: Star Wars sequel trilogy

 Daniels acted opposite some of his co-stars (including Carrie Fisher) from the original trilogy again and new cast members including Daisy Ridley, John Boyega and Oscar Isaac in the sequel trilogy.
 Daniels reprised his role as C-3PO in the seventh Star Wars film, The Force Awakens, which was released in December 2015.
 It was the first live-action Star Wars film to be distributed by Walt Disney Studios Motion Pictures.
 The film received positive reviews, was the highest grossing film of 2015, grossed $2.07 billion worldwide and became the third-highest grossing film at the time of its release.

 J. J. Abrams, the director of The Force Awakens, told Daniels that he was only going to be the voice of C-3PO in the film, but changed his mind and decided Daniels would wear the suit in the film as well.
 Abrams made a new C-3PO suit (with David Merryweather in charge of the redesign) for Daniels to wear during filming using 3D printing instead of fiberglass that allowed Daniels a great deal more mobility and comfort than the original suit and took less time to get into.
 Daniels has stated his displeasure with the droid's red arm.
 Abrams insisted that the red arm would show a back story since The Force Awakens is set 30 years after Return of the Jedi.
+Daniels revealed that it was George Lucas' idea for C-3PO's light silver left leg in A New Hope to show the character "had a history" and to make the audience think that something happened in the past.
+When Star Wars Insider asked Daniels about reprising his role in The Force Awakens, he said it was possible to be involved in all seven films because while C-3PO is human inside, his "permanently friendly expression" on the outside has been consistent with his first appearance in 1977's A New Hope and has connected with the audience across three generations.
 Daniels later read the 2016 one shot Marvel comic, Star Wars: C-3PO #1.
 (Note: Subtitled The Phantom Limb.
 This story takes place before the events of The Force Awakens and explains how C-3PO obtained his red arm.)
 He described it as "a story of loyalty and understanding."
 Daniels voiced C-3PO in the 2016 non-canon TV mini-series, Lego Star Wars: The Resistance Rises.
 (Note: The events take place after Star Wars: C-3PO #1 and set before the events of The Force Awakens.)